digital-asset/daml/docs/source/daml-repl/index.rst

    will execute the script ignoring the result.

-2. A binding of the form ``pat <- expr`` where ``pat`` is pattern, e.g., a variable name to bind the result to and ``expr`` is an expression of type ``Script a``.
+2. A binding of the form ``pat <- expr`` where ``pat`` is pattern, e.g., a variable name ``x`` to bind the result to and ``expr`` is an expression of type ``Script a``.
-   This will execute the script and bind the result to the variable ``x``.
-You can then use ``x`` on subsequent lines.
+   This will execute the script and match the result against the pattern ``pat`` bindings the matches to the variables in the pattern.
+   You can then use those variables on subsequent lines.

    *Note:* Partial pattern, e.g., ``Nothing <- pure (Just 1)`` will only fail in the next line when the result is used and produce a warning